ibrahimhsna/AWS-Cloud-SA-Portfolio/README.md

 This repository consolidates 17 individual AWS projects into a single, coherent portfolio — organized by domain, documented to a consistent standard, and indexed for easy review by recruiters, hiring managers, and technical interviewers.

-Each project lives in its own self-contained folder under [`projects/`](projects/) with its own `README.md` and architecture diagram, so it can be read independently.
+Each project lives in its own self-contained folder under projects with its own `README.md` and architecture diagram, so it can be read independently.
 This root README ties them together as one unified body of work.

 | | |
 |---|---|